Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 # Enable nested virtualization
 Set-VMProcessor -VMName $nodeName -ExposeVirtualizationExtensions $true -Verbose
 ```

+When those commands have completed, this is what you would see in Hyper-V Manager, in the settings view:

 ![Finished settings for the AZSHCINODE01 node](/media/azshci_settings_ps.png)

 With the VM configured correctly, you can use the following commands to connect to the VM using VM Connect, and at the same time, start the VM.
 To boot from the ISO, you'll need to click on the VM and quickly press a key to trigger the boot from the DVD inside the VM.
 If you miss the prompt to press a key to boot from CD or DVD, simply reset the VM and try again.